dm5tt/SolarMeshtasticNode/README.md

 Combined with a solar panel this device can be placed in remote areas to cover a wide range.

-If you want to use the Reset IC: do not bridge the "EN" pin headers.
+*If you want to use the Reset IC*

+do not bridge the "EN" pin headers.
 The signal of this IC is "weak" -  it can be overruled by a jumper without destroying the board.

 # Where can I get all the stuff?